 Each product page features key information like frequency of use, scent, skin type, instructions, key ingredients (and their benefits), and other complementary Blume products.

 Blume shares information about its products on its website.

 Blume aims to make self-care easier and healthier and destigmatize normal things like acne, periods, puberty, and sex education, which it achieves through clean products and sex ed resources that knock down taboos and create important conversations.

 Stay on top of the beauty industry

-From clean products and protecting the planet to educating customers and helping them feel good about their body and the products they put on it, use these beauty ecommerce brands and websites to inspire your next move.
+From clean products and protecting the planet to educating customers and helping them feel good about their body and the products they put on it, use these beauty ecommerce brands and online stores to inspire your next move.
 Beauty is personal, so make sure your customer journey is too.